LiamN004/SecureTrack-University-Project/README.md

 - Proxy headers are handled for HTTPS hosting.
 - `render.yaml` describes the web service and PostgreSQL database.

-## Notes to self for Render deployment (later)

-1. Push this project to a GitHub repository.
-2. In Render, create a Blueprint from the repository so `render.yaml` is detected.
-3. Review the proposed web service/database and deploy.
-4. Open the generated HTTPS URL and register the first Admin account.
-5. Create a separate marker/demo account if required.

 ## Demonstration / test data